ardhanidzaky/gemastikxiv/README.md

 # Data Mining - GEMASTIK XIV

 Pagelaran Mahasiswa Nasional Bidang TIK (GEMASTIK) is the biggest annual IT event held by the Ministry of Education.
-Selected as one of 20 finalists from over 153 teams participated from universities across Indonesia.

 * Darren Ngoh
 * Ardhani Dzaky